Our clinics are open 8am – 7pm | Monday – Friday. ** Watford Clinic also open Saturdays 8am – 6pm **

-The clinic is led by a team of specialist travel health doctors, who have undergone postgraduate training in the field of travel medicine, to give contemporaneous advice to, and to address the health needs of, the increasing numbers of people travelling abroad.
-Our aim is to promote a positive, healthy and safe travel experience.
+The clinic is led by a team of specialist travel health doctors, who have undergone postgraduate training in the field of travel medicine (at the Royal College of Physicians and Surgeons of Glasgow), to address the health needs of the increasing numbers of people travelling abroad and to generally promote a positive, healthy and safe travel experience.

-We can help with last minute travellers and the more "complex" travel health requirements of gap year students or those with other health issues for example the pregnant or diabetic traveller.
+We can help with last minute travellers and the more "complex" travel health requirements of gap year students or those with other health issues, for example the pregnant, elderly or diabetic traveller.

 We pride ourselves on our ultra competitive prices